acumos/system-integration/docs/oneclick-deploy/user-guide.rst

     * <host>: hostname of the k8s master node to execute the steps on
     * <user>: sudo user on the k8s master node

+* if the cluster prerequisites were setup *without* running setup_prereqs.sh, ensure that the following environment variables are specified in system-integration/AIO/acumos_env.sh:

+  * DEPLOYED_UNDER: k8s|docker
+  * ACUMOS_DOMAIN: DNS or hosts-file resolvable FQDN of the Acumos platform
+  * K8S_DIST: openshift|generic
+  * ACUMOS_HOST: DNS or hosts-file resolvable hostname of the Acumos host

-* the user then runs the following command to deploy the platform, which
+* once the cluster prerequisites have been setup, the user can deploy the platform via the following command, which

   * starts the acumos-deployer container
   * updates the AIO tools environment to run under the container